Does Home Insurance Cover Sewer Line Repair and Replacement?

 Are service line warranties worth buying instead of an endorsement?

-Service line warranties can be useful — particularly for older homes with pipes prone to wear and tear failures — but they typically offer lower coverage limits ($5,000–$10,000) at a higher annual cost than an insurance endorsement.
-For most homeowners, a service line endorsement added to an existing policy provides better value.
-If your insurer doesn't offer one, a warranty program is a reasonable backup option.
+Service line warranties can be useful, particularly for older homes with pipes prone to wear and tear failures, and they typically have no deductible and no claim on your insurance record.
+However, they usually offer lower per-incident coverage limits ($4,000 to $10,000) at a similar or slightly higher annual cost than an insurance endorsement.
+For most homeowners, a service line endorsement added to an existing policy provides broader value, but a warranty program is a reasonable backup if your insurer doesn't offer one.

 Compare Home Insurance Plans in Ohio